vbotka/ansible-apache/docs/source/guide.rst

 FreeBSD default variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By default the binary packages will be installed (4).
-But if custom builds are available switch to ``ports`` (5) and use ``freebsd_use_packages: "yes"`` (6) to speedup the installation.
+By default, the binary packages will be installed (4).
+But, if custom builds are available switch to ``ports`` (5) and use ``freebsd_use_packages: "yes"`` (6) to speedup the installation.
 Under standard circumstances, there is no reason to change other parameters here.